Inatysco/IPFS-network-analysis/README.md

 ## Graphics generation

 ```
-python scripts/4_generate_graphs.py database user password
+python scripts/3_generate_graphs.py database user password graph.csv graph.plot graph.png
 ```

-It generates csv and plot files in /tmp/ folder.
-The graphs can be then generated using gnuplot executable
+It generates csv and plot files.
+The graphs can be then generated using gnuplot executable:

- - gnuplot 'graph_days.plot': to generate the graph indicating the number of requests received for each day of the period
+ - gnuplot 'graph_requests.plot': to generate the graph indicating the number of requests received for each day of the period
- - gnuplot 'graph_requests.plot' to generate the graph showing the number of requests received for each file identifier
+ - gnuplot 'graph_days.plot' to generate the graph showing the number of requests received for each file identifier
  - gnuplot 'graph_replicates.plot' to generate the graph showing the number of replicates for each file identifier

+## Pre-computed database

+The folder "databases" contains two files that are the databases we built during our own collect.
+The databases have been anonymised using the script `scripts/4_database_anonymisation.py`.
+The script replaces the CID, PEERID and IP Adresses contained in the database by random UUID values.